Dylan Ryan: Adult film career

 Ryan began her pornographic career in 2004.
-Fellow pornographic actress Shine Louise Houston started a porn company, and Ryan starred in the first film for the company because she had made that promise to Houston when she was younger.
+Fellow pornographic film actress Shine Louise Houston started a porn company, and Ryan starred in the first film for the company because she had made that promise to Houston when she was younger.
 Ryan was a stripper before entering the adult film industry; and she considers herself a “porn superhero” rather than a porn star.

 Personal life

 Ryan identifies herself as queer, and she has stated to be attracted to people of all gender identities.
 She says that her favorite porn actress is Belladonna.

 Outside of porn, Ryan holds a Master of Social Work and is active as an advocate for sex workers.
 She is also a relationship therapist.